temporalio/documentation/docs-src/strongly-typed-errors/bad-request-cancel-external-wf-attributes.md

   - strongly-typed
 ---

-This error indicates that the Workflow Task failed while trying to cancel an external Workflow, either from invalid or unset event attributes.
+This error indicates that the Workflow Task failed while trying to cancel an external Workflow.
+Unset or invalid attributes can cause this to occur.

+Reset any missing attributes, such as Workflow Id or Run Id.
+Adjust any fields that exceed length limits.

+If a Child Workflow is set to `Start` and `RequestCancel`, remove one of these attributes.
+A Child Workflow cannot perform both actions in the same Workflow Task.